-To get from the main entrance to the pools it’s an uphill hike.
+To get from the main entrance to the Hidalgo Mexico hot springs, it’s an uphill hike.
 Or you can take the bus for $10 pesos… obviously I opted for the bus.
 Walk right through past the camping and restaurants and you can either walk over the suspension bridge or go down through the tunnel.

 The pools can get very busy, especially on weekends.
-So if you do want an epic instagram picture you need to be here as soon as it opens and work fast.
+So, if you want Grutas de Tolantongo photos for Instagram, you must be here as soon as it opens and work fast.
 Or just do what I did and photoshop the people out… haha.

-Even though when we got there, there were a lot of people around, it wasn’t hard to find empty pools so we had plenty of time to take some pictures and then relax in the pools for a bit.
+Even though when we got there, there were a lot of people around, it wasn’t hard to find empty hot spring pools, so we had plenty of time to take some las Grutas de Tolantongo photos and then relax in the pools for a bit.
 What I really loved about visiting the pools was because of its position on the side of a cliff, it feels very private, especially if you go to one of the lower ones.
 It’s the perfect spot for couples wanting some quality time.

-We actually opted to walk back to the main area rather than taking the bus.
+We actually opted to walk back to the main Las Grutas de Tolantongo area rather than taking the bus.
 It was a really nice downhill walk through the jungle and it took around 15-20 minutes.
-I did do it with a guide though, I’m not sure I would have trusted my navigational skills to find my way back alone!
+I did it with a guide—I’m not sure I would have trusted my navigational skills to find my way back alone!

-The river can get very busy, so we had to find an emptier spot to go to.
+The hot spring river can get very busy, so we had to find an emptier spot to go to.
 You will find people camping right along the river bank.
-If you are going to stay a while it’s worth renting a table and chairs in the shade so you can cool off as both the pools and river are totally exposed to the sun.
+If you are going to stay a while, it’s worth renting a table and chairs in the shade so you can cool off, as both the pools and the river are totally exposed to the sun.

 Need a bit more action and adventure in your day?
-Then they have a zipline here which looks pretty cool and only costs $200 pesos (around $10 USD).
-I didn’t do this as I’d just got back from 4 days in Ciudad Valles which had been non stop ziplining, waterfall jumping and rappelling!
+Then they have a Grutas de Tolantongo zipline that looks pretty cool and only costs $200 pesos (around $10 USD).
+I didn’t do this as I’d just returned from four days in Ciudad Valles, which had been non-stop ziplining, waterfall jumping, and rappelling!

 Grutas Tolantongo is located in San Cristobal in the state of Hidalgo.
-Most tourists who visited Tolantongo here are coming from Mexico City, which is 3 hours south of Tolantongo.
+Most tourists who visit Las Grutas de Tolantongo here are coming from Mexico City, which is 3 hours south of Tolantongo.
 Or from Ciudad Valles in San Luis Potosi, which is a little further away.

-The zip code is 42370 in case you need is and you can easily see the location using the map of Grutas Tolantongo below.
+The zip code is 42370, in case you need it, and you can easily see the location using the map of Grutas Tolantongo Mexico below.

-There are a few different ways to get to Tolantongo and different Tolantongo vacation packages you can find, depending on a few factors including your budget, comfort level, and available time.
+There are a few different ways to get to the hot springs in Tolantongo Hidalgo Mexico, and different Tolantongo vacation packages you can find, depending on a few factors, including your budget, comfort level, and available time.

-Because I only had a day and I didn’t want to take a public bus or do a Tolantongo tour right now (C*V*D and all) I opted to take a private tour to Grutas Tolantongo I was picked up at 6 am from my accommodation in Mexico City, driven to Tolantongo, shown around the entire park and delivered back to my apartment by 7 pm the same day.
+Because I only had a day and I didn’t want to take a public bus or do a Tolantongo tour right now (C*V*D and all), I opted to take a private tour to Grutas Tolantongo I was picked up at 6:00 a.m. from my accommodation in Mexico City, driven to Tolantongo, shown around the entire park and delivered back to my apartment by 7 pm the same day.
 Honestly, it was an amazing experience.
-I didn’t have to worry about buses, renting a car, or even figuring out the best places to eat.
-Everything was done for me… yes I know, I’m not a backpacker anymore haha.
-But I also love getting shown around somewhere by someone who knows the place so I can give you guys all of the best information.
+I didn’t have to worry about buses, renting a car, or finding the best places to eat.
+Everything was done for me… yes, I know, I’m not a backpacker anymore, haha.
+But I also love getting shown around somewhere by someone who knows the place so I can give you all the best information.

-If you want my opinion, doing a private tour with Vibe Adventures is the way forward if you are a couple or can get a small group together to bring down the cost.
-I was with my partner and our guide gave us plenty of time and space to relax and enjoy the experience.
+If you want my opinion, doing a private tour with Vibe Adventures is the way forward if you are a couple or can get a small group together to reduce costs.
+I was with my partner, and our guide gave us plenty of time and space to relax and enjoy the experience.
 We never felt rushed at all.
 It really was the perfect day.
-If you are a solo traveler then this probably isn’t an option for you as it would be a bit too expensive.
+If you are a solo traveler, this probably isn’t an option as it would be a bit too expensive.

 Here are the different options for visiting Tolantongo:

 I highly recommend doing the private tour of Grutas Tolantongo with Vibe Adventures.
-Our guide spoke perfect English and I love that they are a small company operating lot’s of direct day and multi-day tours in Mexico.
-If you are interested in booking a tour with them you can use the form below to get in touch with them directly for a quote.
+Our guide spoke perfect English, and I love that they are a small company operating many direct day and multi-day tours in Mexico.
+If you are interested in booking a tour with them, you can use the form below to contact them directly for a quote.

 Do A Group Tour

-For solo travelers, this is going to be your easiest and cheapest way of getting to grutas solo if you just want to go there and back in a day from Mexico City.
+For solo travelers, this will be your easiest and cheapest way of getting to Grutas solo if you just want to go there and back in a day from Mexico City.
 Group tours are very affordable and run regularly.
-The only downside is most of the tours are in Spanish so you are either going to need to take some Spanish classes or find an English-speaking tour.
+The only downside is most of the tours are in Spanish, so you will either need to take some Spanish classes or find an English-speaking tour.

 Take The Public Bus